errbotio/errbot/docs/user_guide/plugin_development/basics.rst

 -----------

-If you've followed along so far, you should now have a working *Hello, world!* plugin for Err.
+If you've followed along so far, you should now have a working *Hello, world!* plugin for Errbot.
 If you start your bot, it should load your plugin automatically.

 You can verify this by giving the `!status` command, which should